Mike Shertz, MD/18D

 Mike Shertz, MD is a board-certified Emergency Physician practicing in one of the busiest emergency departments in Oregon.
 He serves as a founding member of the Guidelines Committee for the Committee on Tactical Emergency Casualty Care.

-Additionally, Dr. Shertz holds a sub-specialty board certification in Emergency Medical Services and serves as the medical director for the Hillsboro Fire Department in Oregon, as well as several other private corporations.
+Additionally, Dr. Shertz holds a sub-specialty board certification in Emergency Medical Services and serves as the medical director for a local Fire Department in Oregon, as well as several other private corporations.

-He holds a law enforcement commission with the multi-jurisdictional Washington County Sherriff’s Office Tactical Negotiations Team and runs a tactical medic program which is embedded in the TNT team.
+He holds a law enforcement commission with the multi-jurisdictional Washington County Sheriff’s Office Tactical Negotiations Team and runs a tactical medic program which is embedded in the TNT team.

 US Army Special Forces

 He is a former US Army Special Forces Medic (18D) with over ten years experience in that role.